willbelove1/lucastv/README.md

 # lucastv
 lucastv
-//This is a free list for who are living VN ...not for Việt bắc kỳ con & Vịt +++//
+//This is a free list for who are living VN ...not for đám bắc kỳ con & Vịt +++//